Maia-Everett/lintian.eu/_posts/2024-06-09-warcraft-retrospective-29.md

 The unit models don't support the story either.
 [The queen](https://mightandmagic.fandom.com/wiki/Isabel), at this point in the story, is supposed to be a noncombatant who was evacuated to the countryside for her own safety, and who only goes to war herself after learning that her husband is taking losses at the front --- yet in the cutscene, before she's told any of this, she is already mounted, fully armored, and holding a sword.

 The best story in the world could be ruined by such clunky presentation.
 And unfortunately, Heroes 5's story isn't exactly brilliant either, to the point that there's an [abridged script website](https://heroesinanutshell.blogspot.com/p/contents.html) mocking it.
-It broadly copies Warcraft 3's setup of "the demons are behind everything and everyone unites unites against them after you play each faction in order", but fumbles it.
+It broadly copies Warcraft 3's setup of "the demons are behind everything and everyone unites against them after you play each faction in order", but fumbles it.
 The characters make nonsensical decisions, fall for obvious traps and obviously evil advisors, and use powers that are incredibly convenient at that one moment yet are not used or mentioned again.

 The gameplay doesn't support this story either.
 Because of how the stack mechanics in this game work, the heroes field enormous armies, yet their size is never acknowledged in-story.
-We spend two missions on pure padding, where the anti-hero protagonist, a former demon cultist on the run, conquers almost the entire elven kindgom because *he needed a freaking ship*, and as soon as he boards that ship, he leaves them alone.
+We spend two missions on pure padding, where [the anti-hero protagonist](https://mightandmagic.fandom.com/wiki/Agrael), a former demon cultist on the run, conquers almost the entire elven kindgom because *he needed a freaking ship*, and as soon as he boards that ship, he leaves them alone.
 In the process he recruits these elves (because that's how the gameplay works) to fight their own brethren with a unit they're not yet supposed to have story-wise.
 Later in the story, after we switch to playing the elves, we get a whole mission solely dedicated to unlocking that unit.
 Sigh.

-Not only that, but this is a turn-based strategy game where, quiet often, in-game days pass with nothing happening from your perspective, with your actions that day being limited to moving your hero a bit farther through the map and clicking the "end turn" button.
+Not only that, but this is a turn-based strategy game where, quite often, in-game days pass with nothing happening from your perspective, with your actions that day being limited to moving your hero a bit farther through the map and clicking the "end turn" button.
 This makes fast-paced storytelling impossible and negates any sense of urgency instilled by the cutscenes.

 Warcraft 3, in contrast, strikes a very delicate balance.